 Charles and Annie Bartlett continued to live at 172 Commonwealth until about 1902, when they moved to an apartment at 366 Commonwealth.

-The house was not listed in the 1932-1937 Blue Books and was shown as vacant in the 1932-1935 City Directories.
+172 Commonwealth was not listed in the 1932-1937 Blue Books, nor in the 1932-1935 Lists of Residents, and was shown as vacant in the 1932-1935 City Directories.

 172 Commonwealth was once again shown as vacant in the 1938 City Directory.

-172 Commonwealth subsequently changed hands, remaining a lodging house, and in March of 1946 was acquired by Delillus (Crockett) Kipp, the wife of attorney Roy Frank Kipp.
+On March 1, 1946, 172 Commonwealth was acquired from Alice Lauren by Delillus (Crockett) Kipp, the wife of attorney Roy Frank Kipp, who continued to operate it as a lodging house.
 The Kipps owned and lived at 178 Commonwealth and also owned 174 Commonwealth.
 In November of 1957, they acquired 176 Commonwealth.
 They also owned 163 Commonwealth, across the street.

 In February of 1950, Delillus Kipp filed for (and subsequently received) permission to convert the property into nine apartments.

 On April 20, 1988, 172 Commonwealth was purchased from Delillus Kipp by Eric D. Berke, trustee of the 172 Commonwealth Avenue Realty Trust.